-However, this auto switching has not been implemented for USER BAS, otherwise, 80 column editing of BASIC programs would be disabled.
+However, this auto switching has not been implemented for the BASIC RUN command, otherwise, 80 column editing of BASIC programs would be disabled.
 You must ensure that you manually reset the system to 40 column mode (USER VGA0) before loading auto-run BASIC programs, or using the BASIC 'RUN' command to start a BASIC program which uses VDP graphics modes.